 Don’t forget about Airplane mode.
 It works wonders for preserving battery when a phone isn’t needed.
 Airplane mode turns off all data, radios, services and more and most phones can last 4-5 days with it enabled.
 If you’re traveling, give it a try.
 Weekly device restarts can also help to flush out the system keep things running better.
 Again, we’re not expecting too many complaints about battery life so soon in the release cycle, but these should add a little more if you’re looking for it.

-In closing, Samsung also extended the life of these batteries.
+In closing, we have some information about the battery inside these phones you’ll want to know about.
+Samsung used new batteries with the latest technology.
 Most phones after 1-year of daily use (lots of recharge cycles) only have about 80% capacity.
-They degrade over time.
-With the Galaxy S8 and S8+ Samsung claims after 1 year they’ll retain 95%.
-Something got better, so over the long haul these phones should hold up well.
+They degrade over time and don’t last as long.
+With the Galaxy S8 and S8+ Samsung claims after 1 year, they’ll keep 95%.
+Basically, long-term the Galaxy S8 battery should hold up well.

-These tips and options are only the tip of the iceberg though.
-Try a new launcher, download third party text apps, or even better, uninstall Facebook.
+These tricks and options are only the tip of the iceberg though.
+Try a new launcher, download third-party text apps, or even better, uninstall Facebook.
 If you’re still not satisfied with battery life or need additional juice while out and about, take advantage of the fast charging technology in the Galaxy S8 and buy a fast portable battery charger.
-And while you’re here take a look at the best cases below to keep your phone safe.
+While you’re here take a look at the best cases below to keep your phone safe.